P0W/trading_with_shoonya/README.md

-# Shoonya Trading Project
+# Trading with shoonya

 ## Description

 This project is a trading bot built with Python.
-It uses the `shoonya.py` script to perform various trading operations.
+It uses the `shoonya.py` script to place a short straddle and then monitors the live MTM

 ## Installation